crunchyroll/android-library-release-script/README.md

    - Version headings should start with `##`
 2. gradle.properties
    - Should contain a `VERSION_NAME` property (e.g `VERSION_NAME=1.0.0`)
-3. There should be an `uploadArchives` task in Gradle
+3. There should be an `uploadArchives` task in Gradle or you can use `--publish-task-name` parameter to pass your custom task name

 ## Usage